Sunday, April 12th

 Online Tickets: $18.00 for members; $20.00 non-member; $22.00 at the door for everybody.

-For online tickets, go to:
+For online tickets and workshop reservations, go to:

 To speak of Ireland’s singing traditions is to draw from a patchwork of songs and singers, poets and tongues, histories and stories that reach as far back as fadó ó shin to as near as yesterday.
 Its richness is matched only by Ireland’s famous shades of green or the subtle accents of her people scattered among provinces and counties, islands and parishes.
 To bring such disparate traditions together as Ulster’s ballads and Conamara’s lyrical sean-nós would seem contrary.
 However, the balance of Len Graham’s brassy, rich baritone and Brian Ó hAirt’s silver, clear tenor strikes a chord that touches the heart—that conveys volumes in each note they sing.
 Further balanced by stories, tunes, lilting and dancing, Len and Brían create a magical backdrop for an enriching evening not often experienced even in Ireland.
 Join them for their return visit to New England and its surrounding communities in April 2015 as they perform selections from their newest album to be formally launched on this upcoming tour.